colinangusmackay/family-tree/gedcom-info/sources/@15189539@-1888-cumming,-isabella-statutory-register-births-047-32.md

 >
 > Name and Surname: Isabella Cumming
 >
-> When and Where Born: 1888 July Twenty First
+> When and Where Born: 1888 July Twenty First 7H 0M AM; Helmsdale
 >
 > Sex: F
 >
-> Name, Surname and Profession of Father: Donald Cumming, Fisherman (XXXX Embo, Parish of Dornoch)
+> Name, Surname and Profession of Father: Donald Cumming, Fisherman (Domiciled Embo, Parish of Dornoch)
 >
 > Name and Maiden Name of Mother: Annie Cumming M.S.
 Fraser
 >